isaacHagoel/svelte-dnd-action/README.md

 - Touch support
 - Define what can be dropped where (dnd-zones optionally have a "type")
 - Scroll dnd-zones and/or the window horizontally or vertically by placing the dragged element next to the edge
+- Supports advanced use-cases such as various flavours of copy-on-drag and custom drag handles (see examples below)
 - Performant and small footprint (no external dependencies, no fluff code)

 ### Installation